Juniper/vmx-docker-lwaftr/README.md

 [Install Docker Engine on Linux](https://docs.docker.com/engine/installation/linux/) guide.
 Docker engine 1.12.1 or newer is required to run the lwaftr1 simulation in the tests directory.

-A single top level execution of make will build Snabb, Qemu and, dumb-init with temporary build containers and create the vmxlwaftr Docker container.
+A single top level execution of make will build Snabb, Qemu and, dumb-init with temporary build containers and create the vmxlwaftr Docker container plus the b4cpe client simulator container.

 ```
 make